• Home |

 Power and Penetration

-The .357 Magnum has more velocity and delivers more energy both at the muzzle and on downrange targets than the 9mm.
+The .357 Magnum has more velocity and delivers more energy than the 9mm.

-The .357 Magnum is loaded with a *slightly* beefier bullet than the 9mm (0.357" vs. .355").
-A wider bullet hitting with more force leads to more tissue damage and blood loss, both of which are necessary to quickly and effectively eliminate a threat.
+The .357 Magnum is loaded with a *slightly* wider bullet than the 9mm (0.357" vs. 0.355").
+A wider bullet hitting with more force leads to more tissue damage and blood loss, both of which help to effectively neutralize a threat.

 Capacity